e0046793/CathayDemo/README.md

 # CathayDemo
-A demo app fetching data from TMDB web service
+An iOS app that allows user fetch data from TMDB web service

 ## Getting Started